 - Empathy: Put customer needs first to understand their struggles.

-- Leadership: How you can mentor junior designers and support their growth.
+- Leadership: How do you mentor junior designers and support their growth?

-- Collaboration: Brainstorming and being able to explain something that a team with different expertise can easily understand.
+- Collaboration: Brainstorming and explaining something that a team with different expertise can easily understand.

 What are your weaknesses?